 Clearly, if this state persists, it results in a drain on resources with low business viability.
 This is the primary reason why a lot of platform startups never take off and fizzle off after burning VC money.

 Lowering Critical Mass

-Successful companies solve this problem by focusing their initial efforts at user acquisition to create the right mix and lower the critical mass required.
+Successful companies solve this problem by focusing their initial efforts on user acquisition to create the right mix and lower the Critical Mass required.

 1. This problem is solved by targeting a niche.
-A niche that has both consumers and producers can support a platform a a lower critical mass.
-E.g. it is easier to solve a social network targeted at startups with a specific call to action than a general purpose social network.
+A niche that has both consumers and producers can support a platform at a lower critical mass. e.g. it is easier to solve a social network targeted at startups with a specific call to action than a general purpose social network.

 Hacking User Contribution

-If you are a platform dependent on user-generated content but do not have distinct producer and consumer roles, then it is critical that user on the platform start contributing to it.
+If you are a platform dependent on user-generated content but do not have a distinct producer and consumer roles, then it is critical that the user on the platform starts contributing to it.
 YouTube would have been useless if early users hadn’t contributed.
 This ties back to The Ghost Town Problem.
 Hence, it is important to accelerate production by every design hack possible.